jannis-baum/bachelor-thesis/thesis/chapters/4-discussion.md

 brought up by the consulted \glsa{pgx} expert, not viable in a production setting - especially for a health service like PharMe.
-To avoid human error and provide the crucial layer of certainty in correctness of the information that is presented to users, the production-related features introduced in
+To avoid human error and provide the crucial layer of certainty in correctness of the information that is presented to users, the production-related features explained in
 \ref{ch-testing} are of highest priority if PharMe is to be taken into such a setting.